ivangfr/react-graphql-databases/README.md

 ### Configure /etc/hosts

-Add the line below to `/etc/hosts`
+Add the line below to `/etc/hosts`:
 ```
 127.0.0.1 author-book-api book-review-api
 ```

 ### Start Environment and Backend Applications

 First, you need to start the environment and backend applications.
-For it, follow the instructions at [Start Environment](https://github.com/ivangfr/springboot-graphql-databases#start-environment) and [Running Applications as Docker containers](https://github.com/ivangfr/springboot-graphql-databases#run-applications-as-docker-containers)
+For it, follow the instructions at [Start Environment](https://github.com/ivangfr/springboot-graphql-databases#start-environment) and [Running Applications as Docker containers](https://github.com/ivangfr/springboot-graphql-databases#run-applications-as-docker-containers).

 ### Start Applications

-In a terminal and inside `react-graphql-databases` root folder, run following script
+In a terminal and inside `react-graphql-databases` root folder, run following script:
 ```
 ./start-apps.sh
 ```